manasdekivadia/HoneyTrap/README.md

 Logs provide insights into attack patterns, malicious IPs, and exploit techniques.

+The templates folder contain the main html code for a simple login page.

 🔥 Disclaimer

 For research & educational purposes only!
 Deploying a honeypot publicly must comply with legal and ethical guidelines.